dokawa/tsl-reactjs-frontend/README.md

 ### Defining server location

-Use this command to configure the '.env' file in the project root directory
+Create a file '.env' in the project root directory with the following configuration

 ```
-echo REACT_APP_BACKEND_HOST=http://localhost:8000 > .env
+REACT_APP_BACKEND_HOST=http://localhost:8000
 ```

 ### Running the application